luky1971/SurvivalShouter/Readme.md

 * "Set bomb"
 * "Blow them up!"
 * "Boom!"
-* (or really anything with the word "bomb" or "blow" or "boom")

 Note: bombs hurt (a lot).
 We recommend you run away after setting one.
 You will also note that there is a cooldown between bombs.